A Social Network Analysis of Occupational Segregation: Social welfare

 \subsubsection{Implications for the second-best welfare outcome}

-We now consider the analysis of a second-best optimum.
-Namely, we suppose that the government (social planner) does not have the institutions to completely control $\mu_{R}$ and $\mu_{G}$, but that it is able to stabilize a symmetric equilibrium, such that $\mu_{R}=\mu_{G}=\mu^{S}$.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt In the proof of Lemma~\ref{lemma1} we show that there exists a symmetric equilibrium, but that it is unstable; that is, after a small deviation from the equilibrium individual incentives drive education choices to segregation. } Should the government do this?
+We now consider explicitly the analysis of a second-best optimum.
+Namely, as also briefly stated earlier in the paper, we suppose that the government (social planner) does not have the institutions to completely control $\mu_{R}$ and $\mu_{G}$, but that it is still able to stabilize a symmetric equilibrium, such that $\mu_{R}=\mu_{G}=\mu^{S}$.\footnote{In the proof of Lemma~\ref{lemma1} we showed that there exists a symmetric equilibrium, but that it is unstable; that is, after a small deviation from the equilibrium, individual incentives drive education choices to segregation.} Should the government do this?
 In case the government stabilizes integration, we still impose the equilibrium condition, which is in this case symmetric.
 Therefore

 Hence, in the symmetric case there is complete equality.
 On the other hand, in the case of segregation, we consider the equilibrium allocation $(\mu_{R} ,\mu_{G})=(1,\mu^{\ast})$, such that Reds obtain a higher payoff than Greens.
 Therefore, we might face a tradeoff when assessing an integration policy.
 It enforces equality, but it might decrease employment.